BTrDB/smartgridstore-manual/troubleshooting.md

 Then contact btrdb@googlegroups.com for help, or adapt the instructions for [etcd disaster recovery](https://github.com/coreos/etcd/blob/master/Documentation/op-guide/recovery.md).

-The reason this happens is that in the current versions of smartgridstore we do not attach real persistent storage to the pods.
+The reason this happens is that in the current versions of smartgridstore we use `emptyDir` storage volumes for etcd pods.
 This is probably temporary and we may change this, but it is because our initial testing showed that RBDs did not perform well enough under the synchronous load of etcd.
+For machine reboots, this is not a problem, but for machine failures or pod deletions, this manual intervention is required.
+We are working on a way to safely automate this.